 Not content with being just another shopping mall, BIKINI spurns the chain stores in favour of pop-up shops where start-ups and independent traders can set themselves up.
 In amongst the curiosity and high-fashion shops is Chaya, a store specialising in Japanese kitchenware, crafts and clothing.
 A large window looking out onto Kaiser Wilhelm Memorial Church and a small square is the setting for some seating where you can enjoy a pot of loose leaf Japanese tea, served in the tradition way.

-Escape to city centre to Tropical Islands
+Escape the city centre to Tropical Islands

 Berlin has more than enough to fill weeks of non-stop sightseeing.
 While we’d certainly encourage you to make the most of your time in this wonderful city, it’s difficult for us not to suggest you also set aside a day to leave the city centre entirely.